opennode/waldur-core/docs/guide/structure.rst

       A project role responsible for the day-to-day technical operations within a project.
       Limited access to project management and billing.

+    Project manager
+      An optional non-technical role that a customer can use to delegate management of certain projects to selected users.
+Project manager can create new projects and manage administrators within a scope of a certain project.

     Resource
       A resource is a provisioned entity of a service, for example, a VM in OpenStack or AWS, a repository in GitHub or a database in Oracle.
 Each resource belongs to a particular project.

-    Project group
-      Projects can be grouped together for convenience or permission delegation from Customer owner to Project group manager.

-    Project group manager
-      An optional non-technical role that a customer can use to delegate management of certain projects to selected users.
-Project group manager can create new projects and manage administrators within a scope of a certain project group.

 Architecture